m-fithri/Cloud_Engineer_Portfolio-Projects/Kubernetes-Basics/Part 1: Launch a Kubernetes Cluster/README.md

 # 📌 Overview

-The first part of this project focuses on building the foundation of an AI chatbot using Amazon Lex.
+The first part of the Kubernetes project focuses on deploying a Kubernetes cluster on AWS using Amazon EKS.

-By the end of this section, a basic chatbot is built and tested to recognize user greetings, respond with natural conversational flow, and gracefully handle unrecognized inputs through fallback logic.
+The implementation includes EC2 instance provisioning, EKS cluster creation, infrastructure monitoring and IAM-based cluster access.

 # 🎯 Objective